 Clinical experience with acute overdosage of zoledronic acid injection is limited.
-Two patients received zoledronic acid injection 32 official experience with acute or developing of the patient experienced any clinical or laboratory toxicity.
+Two patients received zoledronic acid injection 32 mg over 5 minutes in clinical trials.
+Neither patient experienced any clinical or laboratory toxicity.
 Overdosage may cause clinically significant hypocalcemia, hypophosphatemia, and hypomagnesemia.
-Clinically relevant reductions in serum levels of calcium, phosphorus, and magnesium should be corrected by intravenous administration of calcium gluconate, potassium or sodium phosphate, and magnesium sulfate, respectively
+Clinically relevant reductions in serum levels of calcium phosphorus, and magnesium should be corrected by intravenous administration of calcium gluconate, potassium or sodium phosphate, and magnesium sulfate, respectively.

 In an open-label study of zoledronic acid 4 mg in breast cancer patients, a female patient received a single 48-mg dose of zoledronic acid in error.
 Two days after the overdose, the patient experienced a single episode of hyperthermia (38°C), which resolved after treatment.
-All other evaluations were normal, and the patient was discharged seven days after the overdose.
+All other evaluations were normal, and the patient was discharged seven days after the overdose A patient with non-Hodgkin's lymphoma received zoledronic acid 4 mg daily on four successive days for a total dose of 16 mg.

-A patient with non-Hodgkin's lymphoma received zoledronic acid 4 mg daily on four successive days for a total dose of 16 mg.
-The patient developed paresthesia and abnormal liver function tests with increased GGT (nearly 100 U/L, each value unknowr The outcome of this case is not known.
-In controlled clinical trials, administration of zoledronic acid injection 4 mg as an intravenous infusion over 5 minutes has been shown to increase the risk of renal toxicity compared to the same dose administered as a 15-minute intravenous infusion.
-In controlled clinical trials, zoledronic acid injection 8 mg has been shown to be associated with an increased risk of renal toxicity compared to zoledronic acid injection 4 mg, even when given as a 15- minute intravenous infusion, and was not associated with added benefit in patients with hypercalcemia of malignancy [see Dosage and Administration (2.4)].
+The patient developed paresthesia and abnormal liver function tests with increased GGT (nearly 100 unit/L, each value unknown In controlled clinical trials, administration of zoledronic acid injection 4 mg as an intravenous infusion over 5 minutes has been shown to increase the risk of renal toxicity compared to the same dose administered as a 15-minute intravenous infusion.
+In controlled clinical trials, zoledronic acid injection 8 mg has been shown to be associated with an increased risk of renal toxicity compared to zoledronic acid injection 4 mg, even when given as a 15- minute intravenous infusion, and was not associated with